listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.2-initiating-hitl-requests/problem/readme.md

 },
 ```

+This implementation delegates too much power to the LLM.
+It can send an email any time it wants to.
+We want the power to say no to certain emails or to review them before they get sent out.

 (And by the way, `sendEmail` just logs to the console that an email has been sent.
 So don't worry, we're not going to send any real emails).

-## MyMessage Type in problem/api/chat.ts
+## `MyMessage` in `api/chat.ts`

-As always, I've given you a set of to-dos that you can follow.
+As always, I've given you a set of TODOs that you can follow.
 And the first one is in the `MyMessage` type.

 In this exercise, we're going to focus on the `action-start` part we discussed in the intro.
 This custom data part is going to have all the information we need to preview what we're going to be sending on the front end.